bvds/andes/docs/guides/secure_file_api/README.md

 	});

-Next to fetch a photo from the user's library we use the Ext.space.Camera api
+Next, to fetch a photo from the user's library, we use the Ext.space.Camera API:

 	var result = Ext.space.Camera.capture({